MatAtBread/upp/docs/Macro processing.md

 ## Phase 2: The Generator-Based Evaluation Walk

-Once preliminary macros have executed and the tree is stable, UPP begins the main transformation process.
+Once C pre-processor macros and @include & @define have been processed and the tree is stable, UPP begins the main transformation process.

 UPP uses a **generator-based, depth-first back-tracking walker**.
 This walker avoids traditional recursion, safely operating on highly dynamic AST structures.